Home

 Okondeka waterhole in Etosha

-Hence the winter months from June - September and maybe even extending into October, are the very best for game viewing and wildlife photography.
+In Etosha the winter months from June to September and maybe even extending into October, are the very best for game viewing and wildlife photography, as the animals come to you at the waterholes.

 Why go chasing all over the parks looking for animals when you can sit in one place with a beer or cold-drink and photograph non-stop day and night!?